fluxcd/helm-operator-get-started/README.md

 ### FAQ

 **I'm using SSL between Helm and Tiller.
-How can I configure Flux to use the CA and client-side certificate?**
+How can I configure Flux to use the certificate?**

-You have to install the Flux Helm Operator using the `helmOperator.tls` options, more details [here](https://github.com/weaveworks/flux/blob/master/chart/flux/README.md#installing-weave-flux-helm-operator-and-helm-with-tls-enabled).
+When installing Flux, you can supply the CA and client-side certificate using the `helmOperator.tls` options, more details [here](https://github.com/weaveworks/flux/blob/master/chart/flux/README.md#installing-weave-flux-helm-operator-and-helm-with-tls-enabled).

 **I've deleted a `FluxHelmRelease` file from Git.
 Why is the Helm release still running on my cluster?**